codewitch-honey-crisis/BuildPack/README.md

 ## Parsley

-A little recursive descent LL(1) parser generator in C#.
+A powerful recursive descent LL(1) parser generator in C#.
 Supports actions in the grammar.
 See my [Code Project article](https://www.codeproject.com/Articles/5254538/Parsley-A-Recursive-Descent-Parser-Generator-in-Csharp) for information on using it.

+Like my other parsers, this parser uses XBNF for its grammar format.
+It supports automatic backtracking, virtual productions, syntactic constraints/predicates, and syntax directed actions.

 ## Rolex